TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-common-questions.md

           "value": "Appears_But_Is_Greyed_Out"
         },
         {
-          "text": "When I try to Execution Query Timeout the PowerShell / CLI command it times out", "value": "CLI_Times_Out"
+          "text": "When I try to execute the query, the PowerShell / CLI command times out", "value": "CLI_Times_Out"
         },
         {